St Emilion France Travel Guide

 Consider booking private transport where needed for more comfortable movement.

-St-Emilion's medieval village is mainly pedestrianized, making it a joy to explore on foot.
+St-Emilion's medieval the small town is mainly pedestrianized, making it a joy to explore on foot.

 Comfortable coaches often connect St-Emilion with other wine regions.